 Symbolism was a late 19th century movement whose artists communicated ideas through symbols instead of bluntly depicting reality.
 It was created as a reaction to art movements that depicted the natural world realistically, such as Impressionism, Realism, and Naturalism.
 In this post, I cover:

-Beginnings Of Symbolism
+Beginnings of Symbolism

 Symbolism first appeared as a literary movement that opposed rationalism and materialism that dominated Western culture in the late 19th century.
 The beginnings of the movement can be traced back to 1886 when writer Jean Moreas published his famous Symbolist Manifesto.